georust/geo/COVERAGE_PLAN.md

 Each phase is a reviewable unit (jj commit series, stacked PRs if desired, using manual base-ref chaining per the stacked-prs setup for this repo).
-Phases 2–4 depend on 1 only where noted; validator (phase 4) is independent of 2 and 3.
+Only the simplifier (phase 4) depends on the decomposition (phase 1); the validator and the union/gap-finder phases are mutually independent.

 1. Module skeleton and topology decomposition. `algorithm/coverage/mod.rs` with module-level prose docs (what a coverage is, references to the JTS